 The early vinyl siding tended to buckle, sag, crack, and fade quite easily.
 Over the years and with numerous technological and chemical improvements, vinyl siding has become increasingly more reliable and desirable by the general population.
 In fact, vinyl has gone on to become the number one favorite type of siding, with nearly a third of all homes across the US being fitted with it.

 What’s more, its popularity and use are increasing by the year.
-There are three main types of vinyl siding available on the market, each with its own styles and colors options to choose.
+There are many types of vinyl siding available on the market, each with its own styles and colors options to choose.
 You are free to combine them as you see fit.
-This article will guide you through these types of vinyl siding Horizontal, Vertical, and Shake/Shingle, as well as what you can expect from them in terms of benefits.
+This article will guide you through these types of vinyl siding Horizontal, Vertical, Shake/Shingle and Fiber Cement, as well as what you can expect from them in terms of benefits.

 Horizontal Vinyl Siding

 At least as far as vinyl is concerned, horizontal siding is the most prevalent.
 This clean and simple facade may not be the most unique, but it’s timeless.
 Tastes and styles change over time, but horizontal siding will never become tacky or outdated.

 What’s more, horizontal siding also comes in many different styles, including the Dutch Lap, Beaded, the Traditional Lap, Clapboard, and Log-style Siding, which means that you have more variety in terms of design.
 Horizontal siding, however, is more vulnerable to rainwater damage over time.
 Nevertheless, this rarely – if ever – applies to vinyl, as it’s most common with horizontal wood siding.